Environments and Materials

 Oil Based Clay

 Preparing an invitation to explore a new material is like setting a table- a table of possibilities.
-Taking the time…Read More.
+Taking the time to make the organization of…Read More.